Short and long-term wind turbine power output prediction: Power curve modeling and its limitations

-In Table \ref{tab:ModelFit}, we present the MSE and BIC for the 5-PL model and the mStukel model.
+In Table \ref{tab:ModelFit}, we present the MSE and BIC for the 5-PL model and the mStukel model according to \eqref{Constrained}.
 As it is evident from the results presented in Table \ref{tab:ModelFit}, the mStukel model drastically improves the fitness of the WTCP.
-The parameter estimates, $\hat{\bm{\theta}}^{(g)}$, of the mStuckel model with the corresponding standard errors are given in Table~\ref{tab:LogisticParameterEstimates}.
+The parameter estimates, $\hat{\bm{\theta}}^{(g)}$, of the mStukel model with the corresponding standard errors are given in Table~\ref{tab:LogisticParameterEstimates}.